 The old service provider SOA personnel take action to remove the subscription version from conflict.

 The old service provider SOA sends the M-ACTION subscriptionVersionRemoveFromConflict specifying the subscription version TN or subscription version ID of the subscription version in conflict.
+For the XML interface, RFCQ – RemoveFromConflictRequest.

 If the request is valid, the NPAC SMS will set the status to “pending”.